Aikido, a brief history

 After Ōsensei Morihei Ueshiba’s passing, Sensei Koichi Tohei founded the Ki Society and his own style: Shin Shin Toitsu Aikido or Ki Aikido (Aikido with mind-body unification), developing a research work on Ki’s principles and on their application in Aikido techniques.

 Doshu Kenjiro Yoshigasaki started practising Aikido as a young boy, in 1973 he became an Aikido instructor.
 From 1977 he was sent by Sensei Koichi Tohei to teach Ki Aikido in Europe, South Africa, and South America; overseeing throughout the years 120 dojos and 4,000 students.
-Upon the death of Sensei Koichi Tohei, Doshu Kenjiro Yoshigasaki founded the Ki No Kenkyukai International, with an in-depth study of Ki, giving rise to a new method in both Aikido techniques and daily life.
+Upon the death of Sensei Koichi Tohei, Doshu Kenjiro Yoshigasaki founded the Ki No Kenkyukai Internationale, with an in-depth study of Ki, giving rise to a new method in both Aikido techniques and daily life.

 This art form moulds both mind and body and allows us to find harmony in life.
 Living in an increasingly stressful world, we offer calmness and balance.
 Aikido is a useful tool to remain present and concentrated, even when we find ourselves in the eye of the storm.
 Aikido focuses on internal growth, rather than improving one’s physical appearance.
 This developed self-awareness is the driving force that empowers us to make the best decisions in stressful environments when needed.